Posted by Kaley Torres - Contact Author

 Solution 2.
 Play MKV Files with a Third-party Media Player

 Since Windows 10 adds supported to .mkv files, users rush to play MKV on Movies & TV app.
 Then MKV no sound error comes in flocks.
 Ultimately, it comes an issue that Movies & TV app doesn't support DTS audio encoded with MKV videos.
-To fix this, you can try a third-party media player like 5KPlayer, VLC etc.
+For that, you can try a third-party media player like 5KPlayer, VLC etc., which not only get back your MKV sound, but also fix some MKV audio video out of sync issue.

 Take VLC as an example, you can look for the .mkv file, and right-click it.
 Select Open With from the drop-down menu, then choose the VLC media player.
 Generally, your MKV video will play smoothly on VLC.
 Check Solutions If MKV Not Playing Well on VLC >>